 The target group and the learning goals are interdependent on each other since it is a group of people you want to help to reach a certain competence level within a certain field.
 So you might see it like these 3 examples:

 1- Reseller academy

 Goal: To increase leads and potentially your sales revenue.

-To achieve these goals the academy should publish learning content which make the sales people, working for your resellers, more knowledgeable about key features and benefits of a specific or several products, hereby increasing their mindshare and become better at promoting your products to their customers.
+To achieve these goals the academy should publish learning content that makes the salespeople, working for your resellers, more knowledgeable about key features and benefits of a specific or several products, thereby increasing their mindshare and becoming better at promoting your products to their customers.

 2 – Customer academy

-To achieve these goals the academy should publish learning content which make users of your products, working for you customers, better at using your products e.g. software, and hereby increasing their competence level and satisfaction with you as a supplier.
+To achieve these goals the academy should publish learning content that makes users of your products, working for your customers, better at using your products e.g. software, and hereby increasing their competence level and satisfaction with you as a supplier.

 3 – Employee academy

 Goal: To reduce amounts of deaths in the workplace.